Caleb Gayle

 National Book Foundation Presents: Truth-Seeking, Truth Telling

-Join these 2025 National Book Award Nonfiction honorees Caleb Gayle (Longlister), Julia Ioffe (Finalist) and Claudia Rowe (Finalist) for for readings and conversation about how a background in journalism informs their approach to book-length, human-driven storytelling.
-Moderated by Ruth Dickey, Executive Director of the National Book Foundation.
+Join these 2025 National Book Award nonfiction honorees Caleb Gayle, Julia Ioffe and Claudia Rowe for for readings and a conversation about how a background in journalism informs their approach to storytelling.
+The moderated will be Ruth Dickey, Executive Director of the National Book Foundation.

 Sat, Mar 14, 11:30 am - 12:25 pm